-Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Sound, Vibration, & Engineering How far can a whisper travel?
+Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Pattern Transfer & Technology How do you send a secret code?
+Students explore how digital devices encode complex information.
+Students generate their own codes in order to transfer information across the classroom.
+Then, they compare their codes and evaluate which worked best given the criteria and constraints.
+4.PS4.A.1 Develop a model of waves to describe patterns in terms of amplitude or wavelength and that waves can cause objects to move.
+Lesson 2 Sound, Vibration, & Engineering How far can a whisper travel?
 Students investigate sound energy using paper cup telephones.
 Students figure out that sound is a vibration that can travel through a medium.
 4.PS4.A.1 Develop a model of waves to describe patterns in terms of amplitude or wavelength and that waves can cause objects to move.
 4.ETS1.C.1 Plan and carry out fair tests in which variables are controlled and failure points are considered to identify aspects of a model or prototype that can be improved.
-Lesson 2 Sound & Vibrations What would happen if you screamed in outer space?
+Lesson 3 Sound & Vibrations What would happen if you screamed in outer space?
 Students construct a model of sound vibrations to explain how air is a medium that sound vibrations travel through.
 4.PS4.A.1 Develop a model of waves to describe patterns in terms of amplitude or wavelength and that waves can cause objects to move.
-Lesson 3 Sound Waves & Wavelength Why are some sounds high and some sounds low?
+Lesson 4 Sound Waves & Wavelength Why are some sounds high and some sounds low?
 Students make observations of vibrations and sound waves to discover that high pitch sounds vibrate faster and have short wavelengths and low pitch sounds vibrate slower and have long wavelengths.
 4.PS4.A.1 Develop a model of waves to describe patterns in terms of amplitude or wavelength and that waves can cause objects to move.